Doctoral candidates

 Specialisations and interests: Qualitative methods and methodologies, research ethics, sociology of science, higher education research

 The dissertation project is dedicated to research ethics in qualitative social research.
 Although research ethics is increasingly being addressed in the social sciences, partly because research ethics review procedures are being further institutionalised, research on ethical practice has so far been largely lacking.
 The aim of the project is to empirically analyse the research practice of qualitative researchers with regard to ethics.
 It is assumed that the practice is shaped on the one hand by the chosen qualitative methodology and methodological procedures and on the other hand by the institutionalisation of research ethics.
-The work ties in with sociological research into the sociology of science and organisational sociological approaches to higher education research.
+The work ties in with sociological research into the sociology of science and organisational sociological approaches to university research.
 As part of the dissertation, qualitative interviews will be conducted with sociologists conducting research and a document analysis will be carried out and analysed.
-The project is intended to provide added value for the research ethics discourse in the social sciences, for the reflective examination of qualitative social research with its own methods and for sociological research in sociology.
+The project is intended to add value to the discourse on research ethics in the social sciences, for the reflective examination of qualitative social research with its own methods and for sociological research in sociology.

 Copy of Claudia Schütz